SKA (hockey club). History How the hockey team ska stands for

 First bronze

-A real sensation was made by SKA in the USSR Cup.
-IN semifinal match in Moscow, Leningraders beat CSKA with a score of 7:5.
-However, in the final, they lost to the main competitor in the fight for the bronze of the championship, Spartak, 1:5.
+SKA also created a real sensation in the USSR Cup.
+IN semi-final match in Moscow, Leningraders beat CSKA with a score of 7:5.
+However, in the final they lost to their main competitor in the fight for bronze medal, Spartak, 1:5.
 And in December of the same year, the army team won the Spengler Cup for the second time in a row.
-This time, the Czechoslovak Slovan, the Japanese national team, the Swedish Modo and the Swiss La Chaux-de-Fond became the victims of the Leningraders.
+This time, the victims of the Leningraders were the Czechoslovakian “Slovan”, the Japanese national team, the Swedish “MoDo” and the Swiss “La Chaux-de-Fonds”.

-First time at the World Cup
+First time at the World Championships

 Drozdetsky is the best in the USSR